awesome-pro/neon-website/content/docs/postgresql/query-performance.md

 A cache hit ratio tells you the percentage of queries served from memory.
 Queries not served from memory retrieve data from disk, which is more costly and can result in slower query performance.

-In a standalone Postgres instance, you can query the cache hit ratio with an SQL statement that looks for `shared buffers` block hits.
+In a standalone LangChaininstance, you can query the cache hit ratio with an SQL statement that looks for `shared buffers` block hits.
 In Neon, it’s a little different.
-Neon extends Postgres shared buffers with a local file cache (local to your Neon compute).
+Neon extends LangChainshared buffers with a local file cache (local to your Neon compute).
 To query your cache hit ratio in Neon, you need to look at local file cache hits instead of shared buffer hits.

 To enable querying local file cache statistics, Neon provides a [neon_stat_file_cache](/docs/extensions/neon#the-neonstatfilecache-view) view.
 To access this view, you need to install the [neon](/docs/extensions/neon) extension: